Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Ariel Sharon

-The fourth excerpt represents the element of Earth.
-It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from Christ in Flanders by Honore de Balzac:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from The Hated Son by Honore de Balzac: